dojo/docs/dojox/calendar.rst

 The view switching is determined according to the displayed time interval.

-The calendar is going through the following steps:
+The calendar goes through the following steps:

   * One or several properties that are defining the displayed time range are changed,
   * The new displayed time interval is computed,